Frequently Asked Questions

 For a male golden, neutering is unlikely to be a good idea.
 It will have an adverse affect on his coat, increase the chance of obesity and increase his overall risk of developing cancer.
 If he starts humping things, this is likely to be a training issue rather than one requiring surgery.

 For a female golden, the decision is closer.
 Although the downsides are similar to those for a male, neutering does reduce the risk of mammary tumours as well as eliminating the risk of a pyometra.

 If one is going to neuter, when is the best time to do so?

 Firstly, you need to wait until you are sure that you do not wish to breed from the dog.
 Secondly, you should wait until you have an adult dog.
 Premature neutering carries a number of health risks.
-In the case of a bitch, you should wait until she has had one season.
+In the case of a bitch, you should wait until she has had one season and has finished growing.
 In the case of a male dog, you should wait until he is behaving like an adult and you are confident he has stopped growing.

 Why do puppies come with a breeding restriction?

 We, like many breeders, sell puppies with an endorsement restricting the breeding from and export of our puppies.
 One purpose is to ensure that only suitable stock goes into the gene pool.
 The other is to ensure that anyone who does wish to breed understands the responsibilities and risks involved.